pulibrary/ruby-for-archivesspace/sessions/session3-aspace-batch/README.md

 puts names
 ```
 Check what type of object `names` is, using `.class`

+What difference are you seeing when you return the array from `.each` and `.map`, respectively?

 ## Get the value of a key/value pair that is itself the value of a key/value pair
 What if we want to get the uri of the agent associated with a repository?